m0hamedsharif/calculatorapp/README.md

  Features:
     Perform basic arithmetic operations: addition, subtraction, multiplication, and division.
     User-friendly interface with a responsive design.
-    Clear button to reset the input.
+    Clear button to reset the input
-    Error handling for invalid operations.

 Feel free to fork, modify, and contribute! 😊